The skinny, yellow-banded Red Headed Ash Borer Beetle works on trees that are dead, dying, or already chopped down.

-Red Headed Ash Borer larvae will feed on vines or shrubs along with sapwood of your basic oak, hickory and ash trees, but will take on most any other hardwood of downed timber (where the bark still remains) as well.
-These little critters are unwittingly brought indoors in stacks of seasoned firewood.
+Red Headed Ash Borer larvae feed on vines or shrubs along with sapwood of oak, hickory, and ash trees, but will also chew away at any other downed timber if the bark still remains.
+They are unwittingly brought indoors by people bringing in stacks of seasoned firewood.
 Burning the wood kills the larvae inside.
 If wood is stored for a long time, it is possible the larvae will pupate and emerge as adults.
 If inside, adult Red Headed Ash Borer Beetles are attracted to light sources, and are typically discovered near them.

 Red Headed Ash Borer activity is mainly from March to October throughout much of eastern North America.
-Their reach is reported to be as anywhere east of the Rocky Mountains, though they have been seen in California.
+Their reach is east of the Rocky Mountains, though they have been seen in California.